DRIVER-EU/test-bed-time-service/README.md

 - Fictive time (also as UTC time)
 - Elapsed time (the time that the simulation was in play state, expressed in msec.)
 - Scenario speed
-- Simulation state, e.g. Idle, Started, etc.
+- Simulation state, e.g. Reset, Started, etc.

 The service may be combined with an NTP service to get the real time.